 I think just the produce is raw; some of the nuts and seeds are labeled raw (not sure if some are blanched, some aren't), maybe some frozen fruit is raw.
 I wouldn't look for packaged items so much as for the produce!
 Yum.
 I love fresh produce.

 a note on the nuts/seeds - Their CA almonds are NOT raw - none are, i believe, I think their Spanish Almonds are?
-I'm in Central California and have never seen them in my TJs, but have heard of
+I'm in Central California and have never seen them in my TJs, but have heard of them.

 I just sprouted some great sunflower seeds from TJs (my first sprouting experience) so those are definitely raw.